 You were on a gnarly and all-natural engagement high when you asked your best friends to be bridesmaids in your wedding (yay!), but now you're wondering if you were actually high at the time because all of a sudden you're seriously regretting one or more of your bridesmaid choices, ugh.
 What's a conflicted gal to do now?

 Well, it all depends.
-One thing is for sure though, you've got some tough conversations ahead but nothing you can't handle.
-With a little bit of help from the pros we'll guide you right through it so not to worry.
+One thing is for sure though, you've got some tough conversations ahead but it's nothing you can't handle.
+With a little bit of help from the pros, we'll guide you through it so you don't have to worry.

 Enlist your maid of honor to help